-(a) having rules which require members to meet standards of professional conduct and ethics; and The Auditor Regulation Act (Prescribed Minimum Standards and Conditions for Licensed Auditors and Registered Audit Firms) Notice 2020 | Page 5 approved course means an approved academic qualification relevant to accounting and auditing from a tertiary institution that has been approved by an accredited body.
+(a) having rules which require members to meet standards of professional conduct and ethics; and approved course means an approved academic qualification relevant to accounting and auditing from a tertiary institution that has been approved by an accredited body.

 - (b) having the ability to enforce compliance with its rules; and - (c) includes an approved professional accounting body.